Keeper-Security/Commander/README.md

 We are in active development of a .Net SDK that covers the core use cases of accessing and updating vault records.
 See the [.Net SDK](https://github.com/Keeper-Security/Commander/tree/master/dotnet-keeper-sdk) for source code and sample Commander project of the latest version.

-### Python Developer Setup
+### Developer Mode

-This type of installation assumes you want to view/modify the Python source code (Compatible with Python 3.4+).
+If you are a developer and you want to modify the Python source code then follow these steps:

 1. Clone/Download the Commander repository
 2. Install Python3 from python.org